-We can use Forte to run another CORBA client/server program, this time to look at a basic performance benchmark.
-Creating another count sub-directory in your area, copy over the directory $U:\rds408\corba\count$ to $H:\rds408\corba\count$.
+We can use Sun ONE Studio to run another CORBA client/server program, this time to look at a basic performance benchmark.
+Creating another count sub-directory in your area, copy over the directory U:\rdcs423\corba\count to H:\rdcs423\corba\count.